rhine3/audiomoth-guide/guide.md

 To make a custom recording schedule, or to customize the length of record/sleep periods in DEFAULT mode, use the AudioMoth configuration app.
 After creating your configuration, you will plug the AudioMoth into your computer, and set the current time and desired recording schedule via the app interface.
 For a simple and intuitive introduction to this process, see the [Open Acoustic Devices Config App Guide](https://www.openacousticdevices.info/config-app-guide).
 For more in-depth information, read the steps below.

+Note that the switch is fragile and snaps off easily.
+A slow, careful, and firm touch reduces disappointing switch snapping when turning the AudioMoth on and off.
+If your switch has snapped, it is possible to [replace the switch slider](https://www.openacousticdevices.info/support/device-support/simple-audiomoth-switch-repair).

 ### How to create a recording schedule

 Download configuration app: https://www.openacousticdevices.info/config